Overcoming Narcissist Abuse, by Elizabeth Shaw – Life Coach.

 They are compulsive liars, it’s a defensive mechanism, even if you have evidence they will lie through their teeth to get out of it, find some way to blame others or why it was all your fault.

 How to disarm.
 Look for facts, if they are bare face lying with evidence in front of them, remember they can not accept responsibility, they can not be accountable, give yourself the answers.

 Delusion and Denial.

-A narcissist person can feel shame for the things they do, however, they don’t want to feel this shame so they project their shame into others by blame shifting to escape accountability and avoid taking any responsibility.
-To avoid them feeling any form of emotions like guilt and remorse.
+A narcissist person can feel shame for the things they do.
+However, they don’t want to feel this shame, so they project their shame into others by blame-shifting to escape accountability and avoid taking any responsibility.
+To prevent them feeling any form of emotions like guilt and remorse.
 As a coping mechanism, they delude themselves and those around them to avoid any painful emotions, that their own reality is the only reality and it’s real, even though it isn’t.

-Their reality is often truly seen by them that way, even at times when it isn’t, they tell themselves and others their reality that much their own subconscious believes it to be real.
-They have to create a story in their own heads perceived in the only way they want to see it, which is everything is always someone else fault and never their own, the more this goes around their head the more they believe it to be true, why their stories are so convincing even when things don’t quite add up.
+Their reality is often indeed seen by them that way, and even at times when it isn’t, they tell themselves and others their truth that much their own subconscious believes it to be real.
+They have to create a story in their own heads perceived in the only way they want to see it, which is everything is always someone else fault and never their own, the more this goes around their head, the more they believe it to be accurate, why their stories are so convincing even when things don’t quite add up.